Holly Kenny

 Holly Kenny (born 23 January 1995 in Leeds, England) is an English actress.
 She played the role of Sambuca Kelly on the BBC One school-based drama series Waterloo Road from 2009 until her character was killed off in 2011.

 Career

-Kenny first appeared in Waterloo Road on the first episode of the fourth series, broadcast on Wednesday 7 January 2009.
-Her final episode was on seventh series, which was broadcast on Wednesday 8 June 2011.
+Kenny first appeared in Waterloo Road on the first episode of the fourth series, broadcast on 7 January 2009.
+Her final episode was on seventh series, which was broadcast on 8 June 2011.
 After the character of Sambuca was killed off after suffering with a long-term brain tumour.

-She played Kimberley Crabtree in the British comedy television film titled Mischief Night (2006); she has also starred in the BAFTA award-winning BBC film White Girl (2008) playing the role of Leah.
+She played Kimberley Crabtree in the British comedy television film Mischief Night (2006).
+She has also starred in the BAFTA award-winning BBC film White Girl (2008) as Leah.